School Science Lessons

 Not all heavy metal salts are toxic, but most are, i.e. arsenic, lead, cadmium and mercury compounds are extremely hazardous.

-Heavy metals are toxic mainly by ingestion and by inhalation of dusts or fumes, and skin contact especially with chromates, which can cause severe dermatitis.
+Heavy metals are toxic by ingestion, by inhalation of dusts or fumes, and by skin contact especially with chromates, which can cause dermatitis.

 It is important to use safe working practices to prevent student contact with heavy metal salts.